dhoerl/SwiftAutoLayout/README.md

 ## SwiftAutoLayout

-Latest Update October 30, 2015
+Latest Update Nov 2, 2015

 SwiftAutoLayout is a very small DSL for Auto Layout, intended to provide a more declarative way to express layout constraints.